 California Bar remained in the hands of the Hill family as Wayne and his wife Peggy took over.
 Like his parents, they moved into the apartment upstairs.
 Realizing the importance of the bar as a community space, they kept the bar open every day including holidays.
 Cali Bar became a place for the jazz musicians performing in the auditorium at Tech High School to visit during their breaks.
 When that ceased, it was a popular place for politicians to gather.
 It even became a rite of passage for students at nearby Creighton University.

-As the bar approached its 50th anniversary in 1987, Wayne and Peggy sent letters to as many of its old customers as they could find inviting them to the celebration.
-When that date finally arrived, hundreds of customers arrived both new and old.
-By the time that Wayne had passed away in 2001, the neighborhood around it was plagued by crime which occasionally seeped into the bar which had been robbed a few times over the years.
+As the bar approached its 50th anniversary in 1987, Wayne and Peggy sent letters to as many of its old customers as they could find, inviting them to the celebration.
+When that date finally arrived, hundreds of customers arrived, both new and old.
+By the time Wayne had passed away in 2001, the neighborhood around it was plagued by crime, which occasionally seeped into the bar, which had been robbed a few times over the years.

 Both the bar and the neighborhood surrounding it began to improve slowly over time.
 Residents reclaimed their historic neighborhood by starting both a neighborhood association and watch.
 They cleaned broken glass and trash from its namesake park.
 As the Melrose Apartments were renovated, they replaced out-of-town landlords with local homeowners who took pride in their homes by painting them and keeping the yards well kept.
 An estimated 700 households also remodeled their homes with help from the city.
 The efforts were so successful that Gifford Park was named the best neighborhood in Omaha in addition to being the greenest neighborhood.

 Like the neighborhood surrounding it, Cali Bar has shed its rough reputation.
-In 2020 it was recognized by readers of The Reader for its beer selection, great happy hour specials, karaoke nights, outdoor beer garden which is heated in the winter and was named one of the best neighborhood taverns.
-This transformation also allowed it to return to its roots as a social hub for the neighborhood as it is strategically located next to the neighborhood market.
+In 2020, it was recognized by readers of The Reader for its beer selection, great happy hour specials, karaoke nights, and outdoor beer garden, which is heated in the winter, and was named one of the best neighborhood taverns.
+This transformation also allowed it to return to its roots as a social hub for the neighborhood, as it is strategically located next to the neighborhood market.
 The market hosts farmers markets as well as Porchfest, a community event that invites musicians and other artists to perform on front porches and stages throughout the neighborhood.

 Content written by Omaha Exploration.
 Feel free to leave a comment or a suggestion.
 Until then, keep exploring!